 Rachel leads the integration of all marketing, communications, and public relations strategies and tactics across the University system and supports the organization's mission and vision, and demonstrates the ideals of Northwood’s values in the management of this portfolio.
 Rachel also leads market research, strategic planning, branding oversight, external and internal communications, as well as, media placement and measurement.
 She joined Northwood University in 2010 and held various roles including Director of Institutional Effectiveness and Director of Enrollment Analytics.

-She currently serves on the Board of Directors for Lake Huron Credit Union in Saginaw, and is affiliated with several organizations including, American Marketing Association, American Advertising Federation, Association for Institutional Research, American Association of Collegiate Registrars and Admissions Officers, and Chambers of Commerce across Michigan’s Great Lakes Bay Region and the state of Michigan.
+She is affiliated with several professional organizations including, American Marketing Association, American Advertising Federation, Association for Institutional Research, American Association of Collegiate Registrars and Admissions Officers, and Chambers of Commerce across Michigan’s Great Lakes Bay Region and the state of Michigan.

 Rachel earned both a Bachelor of Business Administration and a Master of Business Administration from Northwood University.
 She is a life-long resident of the Great Lakes Bay Region and currently resides in Saginaw Township.